yyueda/yyueda/README.md

   - *NodeJS*
   - *TypeScript*
   - *C++*
-- :relaxed: I’m eager to join new projects.
+- :relaxed: I’m looking to join new projects!
-- Outside tech, I enjoy hanging out with my friends and doing bjj🥋
+- My hobbies include hanging out with my friends and doing bjj🥋!
 - 📫 Reach out to me at: <a href="yyuedaa@gmail.com">yyuedaa@gmail.com</a>

 ## 💻 Skills